botaojia/simplex/README.md

 ![image](https://github.com/botaojia/simplex/blob/master/spec_simplex.png)

-# Source code and flowchart
+# Source Code and Flowchart
 Source code, make file is provided.
 The simplex fitting method is called BT::Simplex.
 There are illustration and examples on how to use the BT::Simplex method.
 All the above plots are generated based upon the output results from BT::Simplex.
 Finally, i'd like to share a graph showing the algorithm flowchart.

 ![image](https://github.com/botaojia/simplex/blob/master/flowchart.png)

+# Compilation and Execution
+All above results can be achieved by downloading the project, then in linux, executing [make](https://github.com/botaojia/simplex/blob/master/makefile), and then run the generated two executables spectrum_nlsq_fit, demo.

 [1]Nelder, J.A., and Mead, R. 1965, "A simplex Method for Function Minimization", Computer Journal, Vol. 7, pp. 308-313.